 Try to Match Your Child's Payment

-If you can, motivate your child to pay more toward their loan by offering to match their payment dollar for dollar.
-Once loans are in repayment, you might also encourage your child to pay above and beyond the minimum amount due to pay off the loan faster.
+Another piece of useful advice for paying off student loans may be to motivate your child to put more toward their loan by offering to match their payment dollar for dollar.
+Once loans are in repayment, you might also encourage your child to pay more than the minimum amount due to pay off the loan faster.
 While not every parent will be able to help in this way, contribute what you can, and your child will feel like they are not facing their student loan debt alone.

 Help with the Essentials

-If you don't have the money to put towards your child's student loan, you can still ease their financial burdens.
-Providing your child with groceries, inviting them over for dinner regularly or even allowing them to live with you rent-free while they tackle their loans can be a huge help.
+If you don't have the money to put toward your child's student loan, you can still help ease their financial burdens.
+Buying your child groceries, inviting them over for dinner regularly or even allowing them to live with you rent-free while they tackle their loans can be a huge help.
 Make it clear that you will continue helping as long as your child has or is looking for a job.
 The goal isn't to give your child a free ride through life, but instead give them the boost they need to be financially independent.